joshleitzel/lds-visualization/README.md

 # Large Data Sets - Visualization Project #

+## Flow ##

-## Start: web page with text input ##
+* Start: web page with text input ##
   * User inputs what they want, e.g., “cluster GBAA001 GBAA002”
   * User input is sent to server (via JavaScript) which passes it along to one of two R programs depending on the action requested (“cluster” or “regression”)
 * R program crunches:
   * background info: mean, median, blah blah stats 101 -
   * if there are two or more data sets passed, R program must do some meaningful comparison between them